JJ/raku-alpine-test/README.md

-# raku-alpine-test
+# Tester for Alpine builds

-Testing Moar builds for Alpine
+Testing MoarVM builds in Alpine.
+This is not intended for final use, it's just a provisional image that is used to test Alpine builds.